Mid-Willamette Education Consortium

 General CTE Teacher licensure information on the ODE website.

 Need more information or ready to start the licensure process?
-Contact Sheila McCartney and she can help guide you through the process.
+Contact Debbie Johnson and she can help guide you through the process.